emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 CMake-based projects
 --------------------

-Consider the case where you normally build a **CMake**-based project:
+Consider the case where you normally build a **CMake**-based project with the following commands:

 .. code-block:: bash